homerchen19/nba-go/README.md

 </p>

-> The finest NBA CLI.
+> The finest NBA CLI.  d

 Watch NBA live play-by-play, game preview, box score and player information on your console.
 Best CLI tool for those who are both **NBA fans** and **Engineers**.